proactor-dev/proactor-blog/2-deploy-rust-webapp-to-vps.md

 $ sudo systemctl enable rocket-poc.service
 ```

-And finally in case we would like to stop running the systemd service we can type: `sudo systemctl start rocket-poc.service` or if we want to disable service from automatically restarting `sudo systemctl enable rocket-poc.service`.
+And finally in case we would like to stop running the systemd service we can type: `sudo systemctl stop rocket-poc.service` or if we want to disable service from automatically restarting `sudo systemctl disable rocket-poc.service`.

 ## Step 4.
 Configuring Apache server to work with our Rust web Application